Warren Livingston

-Warren Livingston (born July 5, 1938) is a former professional American football cornerback in the National Football League for the Dallas Cowboys.
-He played college football at the University of Arizona.
+Warren Livingston (born July 5, 1938) is an American former professional football player who was a cornerback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Arizona Wildcats.

 Early years

 Livingston attended Mesa High School where he first began to play football and was a two-way player.
 He was named to the All-state team at halfback in his last 2 years.
 In track, he set the school long jump record and was a 3-time state champion.

 He accepted a scholarship from the University of Arizona, where he became a three-year starter.
 He was a two-way player and a versatile athlete, that in games was used as a running back, cornerback and wide receiver.

 In 1959, he received All-Border Conference honors after averaging 6.7 yards per carry and leading his team in rushing with 380 yards, while his teammate Walt Mince had a 6.1-yard average.

 In 1960, although he was more focused on defense, he set a school record with an 80-yard punt return against the University of Colorado Boulder.
 He also had one of his best games against the three touchdown favored Arizona State University team, that was looking to win a fifth Territorial Cup in a row.
 In the game, he had a 60-yard touchdown in a 35-7 upset.

 Livingston also was a part of the track and field team, where he competed in the long jump, high jump and sprints.
 His 24 feet long jump in 1960, made him the third best jumper in school history.
 He highjumped 6-1.
 He won several scholastic honors while studying engineering.

 In 1991, he was inducted into the University of Arizona Sports Hall of Fame.